jcchikikomori/wp-swiper-slider-svn/readme.txt

 Note : This project is currently in BETA version ! it can contain bugs or missing configuration options.

 Current features :
-- Create, edit, delete a slider (custom post type).
+* Create, edit, delete a slider (custom post type).
-- Add, sort (drag and drop), replace, and remove images from media library.
+* Add, sort (drag and drop), replace, and remove images from media library.
-- Configure the slider (metabox), enter Swiper configuration variables into a textarea.
+* Configure the slider (metabox), enter Swiper configuration variables into a textarea.
-- Enable/disable nav buttons.
+* Enable/disable nav buttons.
-- Two CSS area for nav button design.
+* Two CSS area for nav button design.

 == Installation ==

 1. Install the plugin through the WordPress plugins screen directly, or upload plugin files into /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the "Swiper" menu item for manage the differents sliders.
-4. Copy the shortcode in the configuration section of the slider and paste it in your post.
+4. Copy the shortcode from the configuration section of the slider and paste it in your post.

 == Frequently Asked Questions ==

 = When full plugin will be released ? =

-This project is developed in my free time, so there is not deadline for me.
+This project is developed in my free time, so there is no deadline for me.
 I do my best for improving the module as soon as possible !

 = Can I contribute to the developpement ? =